Sikh History In Australia

 This website is a must read for people interested in Australian Indian History.
-It explores avenues of Australian History and the wonderful contribution made in the early days of Settlement by Indians, domestic animals and goods imported into Australia from India which enabled the establishment of a normal society in New South Wales.
-These achievements include such things as, the vast majority of domestic animals including horses, cattle, sheep and goats to name a few that formed the basis of our domestic herds.
-Indians and Anglo Indians were the first people to sail across Bass Strait in 1797 and discover the southern coast of Victoria.
-They formed the first inland expedition when their life boat was swamped and they set out on the Ninety Mile Beach in Victoria and attempted to walk to Sydney, a distance of over 700 Kilometres.
+It explores avenues of Australian History and the wonderful contribution made in the early days of Settlement by Indians as well as domestic animals and goods imported into Australia from India which enabled the establishment of a normal society in New South Wales.
+These achievements include such things as, the vast majority of domestic animals including horse, cattle, sheep and goats to name a few that formed the basis of our domestic herds.
+Indians and Anglo Indias were the first people to sail across Bass Strait in 1797 and discover the southern coast of Victoria.
+They formed the first inland expedition when their life boat was swamped and they set out on the Ninety Mile Beach in Victoria and attempted to walk to Sydney, a distance of over 700 kilometres.

 Indians formed the largest self-funded migration of people who were not of European descent.
-These self-funded Indians formed a large trading network along the east coast of Australia, as well as branching out into other forms of rural work including cutting cane in Northern Australia.
-When the horse herd in Australia had increased sufficiently horses were exported back to India.
+These self-funded Indians formed a large trading network along the east coast of Australia, as well as branching out into other forms of rural work including cutting cane in Northern Australia. when the horse herd in Australia had increased sufficiently horses were exported back to India.
 The first exports commenced in the 1820's and continued to the start of the Second World War.
-During that time well over 400,000 horsed and 50,000 horse handlers travelled to Indian.
+During that time well over 400,000 horses and 50,000 handlers travelled to India.

-The Series “Are Indians an Ethnic Minority?”
+The Servies "Are Indians an Ethnic Minority?
 Volumes 1-5 by Len Kenna and Crystal Jordan.
-This series was launched on the 7th July 2014 by the High Commissioner of India, Biren Nanda at the Consulate General of India, Melbourne.
-This Series a culmination of over 20 years of research by Len Kenna and Crystal Jordan explores avenues of Australian Indian History and the wonderful contribution made in the early days of Settlement by Indians, and domestic animals and goods imported into Australia from India which enabled the establishment of a normal society in New South Wales.
+This series was launched on the 7 July 2014 by the High Commissioner of India, Biren Nanda, at the Consulate General of India, Melbourne.
+This Series, a culmination of over 20 years of research by Len and Crystal explores avenues of Australian Indian History and the wonderful contribution made inthe early days of Settlement by Indians as well as domestic animals and goods imported into Austrlia from India which enabled the esstablisment of a normal society in New South Wales.

-The Australian Indian History Photographic Exhibition is a culmination of Photographs collected during extensive research undertaken by Len Kenna and Crystal Jordan.
-It was first exhibited in Warrnambool, Victoria on the 25th July 2010 at the Handover Ceremony of the Ashes of Pooran Singh.
-Pooran Singh died at Warrnambool, Victoria, aged 77.
+The Australian Indian History Photographic Exhibiton is a culmination of Photographs collected during extensive research undertaken by Len Kenna and Crystal Jordan.
+It was first exhibitied in Warrnambool Victoria on 25 July 2010 at the Handover Ceremony of the Ashes of Pooran Singh.
+Pooran Singh died at Warrnambool aged 77.
 He had lived and worked in the Warrnambool area for 47 years.
-He was cremated at Springvale Crematorium, Melbourne and his ashes were returned to Guyett's Funeral Parlour at Warrnambool and they remained there until they were placed behind the above plaque in the late 1980’s by the Warrnambool Cemetery Trust.
+He was cremated at Springvale Crematorium Melbourne and his ashes were returned to Guyett's Funeral Parlour, Warrnambool where they remained unitl they were placed behind a plaque in the the Warrrmambool Cemetery by the Warrnambool Cemetery Trust.